puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 ### In Puppet 4.0

-It's gone, and so are the settings.
+It's gone, and so are these settings.
 Use PuppetDB instead.

 ### Detecting and Updating

-Look for the settings in your puppet master config files and delete them.
+Look for the settings in your Puppet master config files and delete them.
 Install PuppetDB.

 ### Context

-Activerecord storeconfigs was an old and slow system that could do a fraction of what PuppetDB does, badly.
+Activerecord storeconfigs was an old and slow system that could do only a fraction of what PuppetDB does, and it did it badly.

 Inventory Service Settings